brisacoder/agent_interop/README.md

 `client\lg.py` has a client that consist of a Graph + a `RemoteGraph()` API that hits the above mentioned server.

- `client\rest.py` contains a client that makes a stateless request to the above mentioned server via Agent Protocol /runs endpoint.
+`client\rest.py` contains a client that makes a stateless request to the above mentioned server via /runs endpoint.

 ## Testing

 * Run Server as `python main.py`
+* Run RemoteGraph client as `python lg.py`
-* Run client as `python lg.main`
+* Run stateless REST client as `python rest.py`